RUSSIA: Two criminal trials, three criminal investigations

 Danish Jehovah's Witness Dennis Ole Christensen (born 18 December 1972) has made his first appearance at Oryol's Railway District Court on charges of "organising the activities of a banned extremist organisation" (Criminal Code Article 282.2, Part 1).

 His preliminary hearing took place before Judge Aleksei Rudnev on 19 February, and was adjourned until 21 February, according to the court website.
-Defence lawyers are applying to have some "inadmissible evidence" excluded from the case, the jw-russia.org news website reported on 19 February.
+Defence lawyers are applying to have some "inadmissible evidence" excluded from the case, Jehovah’s Witnesses stated on 19 February.

 Before trial, Christensen was permitted to acquaint himself with the case against him.
-The time he was allowed for this was, however, limited by court order, the jw-russia.org news website noted on 19 December 2017, and mandated to end on 25 December 2017.
+The time he was allowed for this was, limited by court order to end on 25 December 2017, Jehovah’s Witnesses stated on 19 December.
 The only reason FSB security service investigators gave for making this request to the court was Christensen's use of an interpreter in reviewing the case materials, which comprise about 2,500 pages in eleven volumes.

 The registered Oryol Jehovah's Witness community was ruled "extremist" and ordered liquidated in June 2016.
 Christensen's prosecution is derived from this local ban, and not the nationwide prohibition on Jehovah's Witness activities, which came into force in July 2017, after the case against him was initiated.